South-Doyle High School: Football

-The South-Doyle Cherokees football team, coached by Paul Shelton, participates in 5A TSSAA Competition.
-They ended the 2014 football season with a 12-1 record.
+The South-Doyle Cherokees football team participates in 3A TSSAA Competition.
 On October 30, 2014, the Cherokees won the district championship.
 After a winless 2015 campaign, the Cherokees went 5-5 in the 2016 regular season.
 Despite the average record, the Cherokees made the 2016 playoffs.
 After winning their first three games in the playoffs, the Cherokees qualified for their first ever semi-finals appearance.

 Baseball

 In 2007, the South-Doyle Cherokees baseball team went to the state tournament in Murfreesboro, TN. but lost the championship game.
 Several of the seniors were drafted including former Middle Tennessee State University outfielder and current Boston Red Sox, Bryce Brentz.
-The current coach is Scott Turpin.

 Rugby

 The South-Doyle Cherokees Rugby Team has won four state championships in 7s and one in 15s.
 The Cherokees enter the 2016 15s season ranked #23 in the Single School category.
+The rugby program is currently inactive.

 Soccer

-The South-Doyle soccer team is coached by Adam Massie.
-Coach Massie was named head coach in 2013 and has compiled 144 wins since then.
 The boys soccer team won a district title in 2019 and a region title in 2018.
 The girls team won a district title in 2016.
 In 2018, the boys soccer team advanced to the state tournament for the first time in school history.
 During the 2018 tournament run the Cherokees beat Catholic and Sevier County in penalty kicks before eventually losing to Loudon 4-1 in the state quarter-finals.